 We now compare between our setup and typical modeling assumptions in the online learning and mechanism design literature.
 Online learning mainly targets at minimizing cumulative decisional error, while treating all reports as truthful.
 Mechanism design, by contrast, centers on strategic incentives, but usually presumes agents’ type distributions are known or even common knowledge.
 These assumptions ease analysis, yet rarely hold in practice.
 Our model pursues both goals at once and relaxes the assumptions from both fields.

 \begin{remark} The proposed model can be further generalized to match the classical model in the mechanism design literature.
 Here, agents' observations are their own \textit{types} of the round.
-Assume in each round agents' types $\boldsymbol{X}$ are sampled from a stationary joint distribution. agents then report their types (not necessarily truthful) $\boldsymbol{Z}$ to the principal and receive rewards.
+Assume in each round agents' types $\boldsymbol{X}$ are sampled from a stationary joint distribution.
+Agents then report their types (not necessarily truthful) $\boldsymbol{Z}$ to the principal and receive rewards.
 All of our analysis and algorithms applies to this generalized setting.
-In fact, our analysis does not require how the types are generated and make no use of $p_Y$ and $p_i$ and focuses exclusively on the joint law $p_{\boldsymbol{X}}$. \end{remark}
+In fact, our analysis does not make use of $p_Y$ and $p_i$ and focus exclusively on the joint law $p_{\boldsymbol{X}}$. \end{remark}

 \begin{remark} We note that each agent's utility is linear in only her own reward ($u_i = r_i$).
 In the most general setting of mechanism design, an agent's utility is a function of all agents' types and the resource allocation from principal: $u_i : \mathcal{Y}^N \times \mathcal{R} \to \mathbb{R}$, where $\mathcal{R}$ is the space of the principal's resource allocation decisions.
 For example, in contracts, utility depends on the agent's own type $x_i$ and the principal's payment $r_i$ ($u_i = f(x_i, r_i)$).
 In auctions, utility depends on whether or not the agent gets the item (with probability $p$), her valuation of the item (type $x_i$), and her requested payment $r_i$ ($u_i = p \cdot x_i - r_i$).
-Our analysis may potentially be generalized to the case when such utility function is exactly known by the principal. \end{remark}
+Our analysis may potentially be generalized to the cases when the agents' utility function are not necessarily linear but still common knowledge. \end{remark}